uhh-lt/158/README.md

 # 158

-This repository will contain all code for a demo of word sense induction and disambiguation for 158 languages based on the pretrained fastText word embeddings.
+This repository contains all code for the [demo of word sense induction and disambiguation for 158 languages](http://ltdemos.informatik.uni-hamburg.de/uwsd158/) based on the pretrained fastText word embeddings.

+It accompanies the paper

+[Word Sense Disambiguation for 158 Languages using Word Embeddings Only](http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.728.pdf) (2020) by Varvara Logacheva, Denis Teslenko, Artem Shelmanov, Steffen Remus, Dmitry Ustalov, Andrey Kutuzov, Ekaterina Artemova, Chris Biemann, Simone Paolo Ponzetto and Alexander Panchenko.
+Proceedings of The 12th Language Resources and Evaluation Conference (LREC). [bibtex entry](http://www.lrec-conf.org/proceedings/lrec2020/bib/2020.lrec-1.728.bib)

+The **inventories** for all languages are available for download here: [http://ltdata1.informatik.uni-hamburg.de/158/](http://ltdata1.informatik.uni-hamburg.de/158/).

 Please commit all the code related to this project here, including small datasets up to a few megabytes.

-The **inventories** for all languages are available for download here: [http://ltdata1.informatik.uni-hamburg.de/158/](http://ltdata1.informatik.uni-hamburg.de/158/).

 ## Running